No products in the cart.

 You will typically depart Mahe for your direct flight to Alphonse on Saturday afternoon at approximately 1:30-2:30 PM, which means that you will need to arrive into Mahe no later than 12:00 PM that same day.
 (We recommend an earlier arrival time to account for possible delays with your international flight).
 On the following Saturday, you should plan on departing Mahe no earlier than 6:30 PM, which is not really a problem since most international flights depart between 9:00 – 11:00 PM.

 Please contact us for the current pricing.
-Remember that there is no mark-up for going through FRA and Yellow Dog.
+Remember that there is no mark-up for going through FRA.
 You never pay more than when you book directly with the lodge or outfitter.